RadoBoiii/Compose-AI/README.md

-# Using the Gemini API in a Chrome Extension.
+# Building a Chrome Extension using Google Cloud API for text completion.

-This sample demonstrates how to use the Gemini Cloud API in a Chrome Extension.
+This Chrome extension leverages the Google Cloud API to provide advanced text completion capabilities, enhancing writing efficiency directly within your browser.
+Ideal for professionals and students alike, it seamlessly integrates AI-powered suggestions to streamline your writing process and boost productivity.

 ## Overview